What is Bike Smart?

 Our Bike Smart program teaches students all across Vermont how to bike smartly, safely, and confidently thanks to our classrooms on wheels.
 Find out more about how your local school can borrow our equipment!

-Vermont schools and summer programs can now borrow the Bike Smart trailer -- full of kids' bikes and all equipment and supplies needed for on-bike skills training -- at NO CHARGE other than a small delivery fee.
+Vermont schools and summer programs can now borrow the Bike Smart trailer -- full of kids' bikes and all equipment and supplies needed for on-bike skills training at a heavily prorated fee.
 The trailer includes everything you need to teach bike skills to kids in grades 3 through 8.

 The Bike Smart equipment loaner program includes:

 - A secure, weatherproof 20-foot cargo van with 30-40 high-quality kids' bikes in various sizes

 - All needed equipment and supplies for conducting bike skills training, including helmets, traffic cones, spray chalk, and more

 - A clear and concise curriculum guide that divides the training into modules that instructors can mix and match to fit their needs

 We will deliver the trailer to a school and leave it there for one to two weeks (depending on trailer availability and a number of kids to be trained).
 Our staff is available to troubleshoot and answer questions by phone throughout the program.
 When all training had been completed, we will take the trailer to the next school.

 In order to keep the costs down for this program, there is a prorated fee to help cover programmatic costs for providing the trailer to a school.